cvjena/aid/README.md

 to reproduce the results from the corresponding paper:

 > Björn Barz and Joachim Denzler.
 > "Automatic Query Image Disambiguation for Content-based Image Retrieval."
+> International Conference on Computer Vision Theory and Applications (VISAPP), 2018.

 If you use AID, please cite that paper.